bryan405/Strategic-Market-Entry-Assessment-Panama/README.md

 It is a **growing, stable market** where new brands can enter and scale safely.

 ### Sector Performance: Where the Real Growth Is Happening
-The sector dashboards highlight the engines of Panama’s economy.
+The sectoral Analysis highlight the engines of Panama’s economy.

 ### Top sectors by contribution (2018–2022)
 **Commerce**